himalkhanal17/VotingApp/README.md

 # Laravel Voting System

 A voting system built with Laravel where admins can create polls with answer alternatives and users can vote.
+The voting link is sent to through email.
 At the end of the voting, all participants receive an email with the results.

 ---